boydaihungst/vue-enterprise-boilerplate/docs/development.md

 - [Node](https://nodejs.org/en/) (at least the latest LTS)
 - [Yarn](https://yarnpkg.com/lang/en/docs/install/) (at least 1.0)

+Its automatically installed in the Docker container.
+[Developing inside a Container](#docker-optional).

 Then update the following files to suit your application:

 - `src/app.config.json` (provides metadata about your app)